Jeffrey Buler

 18. Michelle Eshleman, In Progress.
 Ph.D.
 Entomology and Wildlife Ecology.
 Anthropogenic influences on avian migration

-17. Amanda Crandall, In Progress.
+17. Amanda Crandall, 2023.
 M.S.
 Wildlife Ecology.
-Impacts of climate and anthropogenic change on migratory landbird stopover across Texas and Louisiana
+Factors influencing spatial pattern and trends in migratory landbird stopover across Texas and Louisiana

 16. Katherine Bird, In Progress.
 M.S.
 Wildlife Ecology.
 Investigating Purple Martin movements and roosts in the mid-Atlantic

-15. Matthew Hardy, In Progress.
+15. Matthew Hardy, 2023.
 M.S.
 Wildlife Ecology.
-A remote sensing and radio telemetry biosecurity mechanism for the mid-Atlantic poultry industry
+Using remote sensing to examine wintering waterfowl distributions and ecology in the United States to create a novel avian influenza virus biosecurity tool for the poultry industry

 14. Nur Annis Hidayati, In Progress.
 Ph.D.
 Entomology and Wildlife Ecology.
 Exploring drivers of the distributions and phenology of migrating landbirds in Australia and beyond